Musical notation: Modern staff notation

+For vocal music, lyrics are written near the pitches of the melody.
+Since standard musical notation runs from left to right, when the lyrics are in a language that is written from right to left, such Arabic or Hebrew, the general flow of the text is from left to right, but each syllable is written from right to left.
+There were also attempts to write scores in such languages fully from right to left, for example by the Abraham Zevi Idelsohn, who published Hebrew songbooks and by the American Quaker educator Rolla Foley, who published a collection of Arabic songs.

+For short pauses (breaths), retakes (retakes are indicated with a ' mark) are added.

 In music for ensembles, a "score" shows music for all players together, with the staves for the different instruments and/or voices stacked vertically.
 The conductor uses the score while leading an orchestra, concert band, choir or other large ensemble.
 Individual performers in an ensemble play from "parts" which contain only the music played by an individual musician.
 A score can be constructed from a complete set of parts and vice versa.
 The process was laborious and time consuming when parts were hand-copied from the score, but since the development of scorewriter computer software in the 1980s, a score stored electronically can have parts automatically prepared by the program and printed out quickly and inexpensively using a computer printer.